rust-stuco/lectures/week7/closures_iterators.md

 println!("After calling closure: {:?}", list);
 ```

-* This seems like it would work...
+* This seems like it should work...

 ---